Some Hungary fans booed as England players took the knee ahead of Tuesday's World Cup qualifier at Wembley.

-Where does taking the knee come from?
+Where does taking the knee in sport come from?

 American footballer Colin Kaepernick took the knee during the national anthem before a match in 2016.
 He said he could not stand to show pride in the flag of a country that oppressed black people.